portellam/VAC-Manager/README.md

 - Turnkey solution, no tedious work of opening or closing instances of VAC audio repeater.

+**[1]** Given three audio sources:
+- a local microphone
+- incoming voice chat audio,
+- game audio

+Allow for the following:
-**[1]** Given three audio sources, a local microphone, incoming voice chat audio, and game audio: record each source as separate audio streams; and specify to only listen to two of the three audio sources (incoming voice and game audio).
+1. Record each source as separate audio streams.
+2. Specify to only listen to two of the three audio sources (incoming voice and game audio).

+**[2]** Given:
+- multiple incoming audio sources (instruments and microphones)
+- a time-keeping audio source (a Metronome)
+- the incoming/outgoing voice chat between audio engineer and band

+Allow for the following:
-**[2]** Given multiple incoming audio sources (instruments and microphones), a time-keeping audio source (a Metronome), and the incoming/outgoing voice chat between audio engineer and music band: record all channels from music band separately, for optimal future remastering; allow for future editor(s) to mitigate time-keeping audio and audio engineer communication within master recording.
+1. Record all channels from music band separately, for optimal future remastering.
+2. Allow for future editor(s) to mitigate unnecessary audio sources (time-keeping audio and audio engineer communication) within master recording.

 `Come on Dave, give me a break...` - *Unchained*, Van Halen

 ### 2. Features